Last updated on: May 28th, 2024

 Normal Working Hours

-An employee may choose to participate in an approved voluntary flexible work hour plan at initial employment or at any other time during employment.
-A request for an exemption for a voluntary flexible work hour plan must be signed by the employer and submitted to a wage and hour administration office of the department.
-The request must be in writing on a form provided by the department and must include a statement that the employer and employee participating in the flexible work hour plan understand that work performed in excess of 10 hours in a day or in excess of 40 hours in a week must be compensated at the rate of 1.5 times the regular rate of pay.
+Flexi Work Plan – An employee may choose to participate in an approved voluntary flexible work hour plan at initial employment or at any other time during employment.
+A request for an exemption for a voluntary flexible work-hour plan must be signed by the employer and submitted to a wage and hour administration office of the department.
+The request must be in writing on a form provided by the department and must include a statement that the employer and employee participating in the flexible work hour plan understand that work performed more than 10 hours in a day or above 40 hours in a week must be compensated at the rate of 1.5 times the regular rate of pay.

 Termination of an employee, regardless of the cause of termination, voids that employee’s participation.
-An employee who is rehired by the employer must again choose to participate in the voluntary flexible work hour plan in order to be included in the approved plan.
+An employee who is rehired by the employer must again choose to participate in the voluntary flexible work-hour plan to be included in the approved plan.

 Overtime